msyariefh/msyariefh/README.md

 Hi, there! :wave: Welcome to my GitHub Page!

-I am Hid, a student who loves to learn something new.
+I am Hid, a junior student who loves to learn something new.
 My current interest is in Game Industry, but I won't forget those days when I overjoyed making some web-based applications :smile:

 ### Game Portfolio
 #### 3 in 1 Game Programmer Training Camp (BDI Denpasar x Agate Academy)